tanaylab/metacells/README.rst

 Metacell Analysis
 =================

+**DANGER WILL ROBINSON:** This is a pre-alpha version under active development, so please do not use this (yet).
+We are working on a 1st release, hopefully in the next few weeks, in combination with submitting a paper.

 Naively, scRNA_seq data is a set of cell profiles, where for each one, for each gene, we get a count of the mRNA molecules that existed in the cell for that gene.
 This serves as an indicator of how "expressed" or "active" the gene is.